 What About the Content of the Bay Shore, NY Affidavit, Proof or Return on Service Executed?

 A proof, return or affidavit of service must accurately state the date, time, place, and manner of service, and any additional information that would reflect how delivery of process or other legal document was made to a person or entity served.
 An approximate physical description is also recommended, usually offered by Process Servers but is usually not a requirement.
 When required, a proof or affidavit of service should also reflect the description or relationship of that person to the person or entity served, and the military status of the person served.

-What Does a Bay Shore, NY Private Process Server Do?
+What Does a Bay Shore, New York Private Process Server Do?

-A Bay Shore, NY Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.
+A Bay Shore, New York Private Process Server is professional person who delivers court related documents or the service of process for Attorneys, law firms, individuals, corporations or organizations based upon the directives of the Lawyer and the laws of the state or district where the legal action was initiated.

 Are there rules and laws that Bay Shore, NY Process Servers follow?

 Yes, of course!
-Bay Shore, NY has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
+Bay Shore, New York has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
 Moreover, listed Process Servers are familiar with Bay Shore laws where they serve process.

-Why is a Bay Shore, NY Private Process Server Needed?
+Why is a Bay Shore, New York Private Process Server Needed?

 Bay Shore Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
 There are certain requirements and few constraints that are associated with service of process in Bay Shore depending on document type and jurisdiction.

-What is a Bay Shore, NY Private Process Server Agency?
+What is a Bay Shore, New York Private Process Server Agency?